nyorain/ny/doc/main.md

 	- atoms loaded by xcb-ewmh, directly accesed in the xcb_ewmh_connection_t
 	- atoms loaded manually, stored in a x11::Atoms object by the X11AppContext

+#### xdnd:

+starting a dnd request:
+	- create a preview drag window with type _NET_WM_WINDOW_TYPE_DND
+		- preview the dragged content
+	- grab the x cursor
+	- send enter/position events to windows we hover over

 Backend-specific - Wayland
 --------------------------